mispchallenge/misp2021_baseline/task1_wws/README.md

-## MISP2021 Task 1 - Wake-up word spottig (WWS) baseline systems
+## MISP2021 Task 1 - Wake word spottig (WWS) baseline systems

 - **Introduction**

     This is the baseline system for the Multimodal Information Based Speech Processing Challenge 2021 (MISP2021) challenge task 1.
 This task concerning the identification of predefined wake word(s) in utterances.
-‘1’ indicates that the sample contains wake-up word, and ‘0’ indicates the opposite.
+‘1’ indicates that the sample contains wake word, and ‘0’ indicates the opposite.
 For a more detailed description see MISP Challenge task description.

 - **System description**